RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-github-insights/README.md

 ## Widgets setup

-1. You must install plugin by following the steps above to add widgets to your Overview.
+1. You must install plugin and add the provider by following the steps above to add widgets to your Overview.
 You might add only selected widgets or all of them.

 2. Add widgets to your Overview tab: